 If you select “Visible,” then Search and Call Staff may view this snapshot in an access-restricted online searchable pool.
 From the pool, they could proceed to download your eligible profile, if you have made your UCC Ministerial Profile available for circulation to prospective calling bodies in their specific Conference/Association.

-SNAPSHOT Geographic Availability
+HOMEPAGE: SNAPSHOT Geographic Availability

-Click SELECT or ALL to add up to 38 conferences as well as the option of “Any Conference Minister or National Staff Position.”
+Click SELECT or ALL to add up to 36 conferences as well as the option of “Any Conference Minister or National Staff Position.”
 For each selected conference/position, indicate “Supply Ministry,” “Intentional Interim Ministry,” “Designated-Term Ministry,” “Settled Ministry,” or “Special Resource.”
 Every conference/option listed on-screen will be notified of your validated profile’s availability.
 Click “Remove” to deselect a conference.

+HOMEPAGE: Search and Call

+This section includes information on the Ministerial Profile, which can also be accessed from the drop-down menu.

-MINISTERIAL PROFILE Criminal Background Check
+HOMEPAGE or DROP-DOWN MENU: Criminal Background Check

 Processed through Oxford Document Management Company and attached to Profile.

-MINISTERIAL PROFILE
+HOMEPAGE or DROP-DOWN MENU: MINISTER PROFILE

+This section has links to pieces of the Ministerial Profile, which can also be accessed from the drop-down menu “Edit Ministerial Profile.”
+They are sub-categories within the Ministerial Profile.

+MINISTER PROFILE: Instructions

+Please read the instructions carefully for additional information and feedback.

-Contact Information
+MINISTER PROFILE: Contact Information

 Email Address